 We pride ourselves on being good stewards of your donations.
 On average, 87 cents of every dollar donated to the projects goes directly to helping the children of Guatemala.
 Only 13 cents of every dollar goes to administrative costs.

 If you need to know CoEd's Federal Tax ID Number, also known as an Employer Identification Number (EIN), for your company matching gift or other purposes, please contact us at firstname.lastname@example.org.

 YES!
 A little bit goes a long way in providing vital educational resources and opportunities to Guatemala’s young people.
 Just $45 a year can provide a child in Guatemala with one of CoEd’s educational programs!
 Your donation will plant the seed for permanent change in Guatemala.

 CoEd is committed to evaluating the success of each program and sharing the results with our partners.

-With the help of independent researchers from Marroquín University in Guatemala City, we evaluate both student and teacher outcomes, through surveys, interviews, and pre- and post-tests.
+With the help of independent researchers in Guatemala, we evaluate both student and teacher outcomes.
+Our measurable results studies use tools such as surveys, interviews, in-class observations, and pre- and post-tests.

 Behind the numbers are the faces and the voices of the individuals we help:

 - Thirteen-year-old Ancelmo, a CoEd computer project beneficiary, lives with his illiterate mother and his 11 brothers and sisters.
 Ancelmo plans to use the skills he’s received at his school’s CoEd computer center to become a computer teacher.
 He wants to help other vulnerable children, like him, to achieve a higher standard of living.